Navy destroyer bears name of decorated Marine killed in WWII - NewsBreak

 Gunnery Sgt.
 John Basilone was awarded the Medal of Honor for heroism while defending Henderson Field against a fierce assault by a 3,000-strong Japanese force during the Battle of Guadalcanal in 1942.

-His 92-year-old brother Donald and others at the ceremony spoke of Basilone’s patriotism, dedication and bravery.
+His 92-year-old brother Donald and others at the ceremony spoke of Basilone's patriotism and bravery.

-That included his insistence on returning to combat instead of staying safe for the remainder of the war.
-“He really wanted to go back,” Donald Basilone said in statement read by his niece.
+That included his insistence on returning to combat.
+“He really wanted to go back,” Don Basilone said in statement read by his niece.

-Ryan Manion, whose brother, Marine 1st Lt.
-Travis Manion, was killed in Iraq, said both her brother and the ship’s namesake were cut from the same cloth even though they were from different generations.
+Ryan Manion, who lost her brother in Iraq, said both her brother and the ship’s namesake were cut from the same cloth even though they were from different generations.

 “John Basilone was a young patriot who joined the military to do his job when his country needed him the most,” she said.